MicrosoftDocs/azure-dev-docs/articles/python/how-to-assign-role-permissions.md

 # How to assign role permissions to an app identity or service principal

-Azure's role-based access control (RBAC) manages specific permissions for a wide variety of resources.
-A *role* is essentially a collection of related permissions that are commonly needed.
+Azure's role-based access control (RBAC) system manages specific permissions for a wide variety of resources.
+A *role* is essentially a collection of related permissions that are commonly needed together.
 To enable permissions, you assign a role to a *security principal* (a user, group, service principal, or app identity) with a specific *scope* to which that role applies.

 In practice, always assign only the roles that a security principal really needs at the most specific scope.
 Avoid assigning broader roles at broader scopes even if it initially seems more convenient to do so.
-By limiting roles and scopes you limit what resources would be at risk if the security principal was ever compromised (that is, if the credentials for that principal were involved in a data breach or other security incident).
+By limiting roles and scopes you limit what resources are at risk if the security principal is ever compromised (that is, if the credentials for that principal are exposed in a data breach or other security incident).

 Because you use different security principals in development and production, you repeat the role assignments in each environment.
-That is, during development you assign roles to the local service principal created on your workstation (see [Configure your local Python dev environment - Authentication](configure-local-development-environment.md#configure-authentication)).
+That is, during development you typically assign roles to the local service principal created on your workstation (see [Configure your local Python dev environment - Authentication](configure-local-development-environment.md#configure-authentication)).
 In production, you assign roles to the application identity or service principal before deployment to ensure that the application has access on startup.

+For more information about RBAC in general, see the [What is Azure role-based access control?](/azure/role-based-access-control/overview).

+## Role assignment process

 Assigning a role has three steps: